WeisongZhao/rl_positivity_sim/README.md

 > **Simulations under different SNR, and the corresponding reconstruction results.** (**a**) We created synthetic ring-shaped and punctated structures with an 80 nm diameter as ground-truth (left).
 It was convolved with PSF with FWHM of either 110 nm (middle) or 45 nm (right). (**b**) These images were subsequently subsampled 16 times (pixel sizes of 16 nm), and corrupted with Poisson noise and `2%, 5%, 10%, 20%, 50%, 80%, and 100%` Gaussian noise. (**c**) The images with different Gaussian noise amplitudes are processed with different weights of priors. (**d**) The 7 × 7 table of the reconstruction results.
 The column, and row represent the noise amplitude and weights of priors for reconstruction, respectively.

 Although it still has its disadvantages (hard to use), I believe that [sparse deconvolution](https://www.researchsquare.com/article/rs-279271/v1) is currently the best and the most effective solution/method.
-Under a broader perspective, this is probably the TOP generative model in the field of unsupervised learning (including deep or non-deep models) for image restoration of fluorescence microscopy.
+Under a broader perspective, this is probably the TOP method of generative models in the field of unsupervised learning (including deep or non-deep methods) for fluorescence image restoration.

 All technologies have its boundaries, and using `proof by contradiction` to evaluate them may be not appropriate.
 The success is success, the unsuccessful example will only illustrate the boundary of the technology.
 Just as all microscopes are suitable for imaging only a certain range of samples.

 The unrestricted using and testing can lead to the strange results.
-But we were eager for the community to test it extensively, and exploring the boundaries of this method which will also give us or other developers the opportunity to push the algorithm limit further.
+But we are eager for the community to test it extensively, and exploring the boundaries of this method, which will also give us or other developers the opportunity to push the algorithm limit further.

 ## Outreach and feedback